semantifyit/schema-org-adapter/docu/api.md

 ### sdoAdapter.getSDOVersionFile() ⇒ <code>Promise.&lt;void&gt;</code>
 Retrieves the schema.org version listing at https://raw.githubusercontent.com/schemaorg/schemaorg/main/versions.json and saves it in the local memory.
-Also sends head-requests to determine if the 'latest' version is really 'fetchable'.
+Also sends head-requests to determine if the 'latest' version is really 'fetch-able'.
 If not, this head-requests are done again for older versions until the latest valid version is determined and saved in the memory.

 **Kind**: instance method of [<code>SDOAdapter</code>](#SDOAdapter)